ctranoris/patras5gwiki/home.md

 Kubernetes clusters are available and created on demand for the users, attached to the userplance of the 5G System

 Patras 5G provides 5G standard-conformant components and Core Network infrastructure and Integration of 5G Core and 5G RAN with our Opensource based NFV platform.
 We support various flavors and installations of the 5G System, that are both NSA and SA depending on the scenarios that the customer wants to support.
-* 	5G Core and EPC solutions that are available and can be orchestrated in the facility:  FhG Open5GCore, AMARISOFT EPC, SRS EPC, NextEPC
+* 	5G Core and EPC solutions that are available and can be orchestrated in the facility:  FhG Open5GCore, Open5GS in Kubernetes, free5GC in Kubernetes, AMARISOFT EPC, SRS EPC
 * 	[Radio equipment](radio-equipment) 5G and 4G RAN[Available gNodeBs](radio-equipment/g-node-bs): AMARISOFT 5G RAN (Classic boxes), 5G RAN open source radio (Lime, SRS)-700-800MHz, 3.5.-3.8GHz, 4G NB-IoT, LTE-M (FhG NB-IOT core) based on AMARISOFT, Various SDR equipment (ETTUS)
 * 	 [Available UEs](radio-equipment/u-es) based on Limemicro’s SDR and SRS software, as well as commercial UEs: Mobile phones LG and Samsung, Huawei CPE, Various SDR equipment, a Drone for URLLC testing
 * 	Monitoring is available through: Graphana, Prometheus,Netdata while OSM also configure with VNF telemetry support
 * 	Patras 5G has mmWave backhaul [Other Devices](radio-equipment/other-devices) to link the access to the core network, and Fixed Wireless Access to provide broadband services to the facility from various locations in the region of Patras and beyond.
 * 	GEANT connectivity is also available

 ## Interacting with the facility